NRR (Net Revenue Retention)

 Impact on valuation

-Operational NRR Monitoring
+Operational monitoring of NRR

 Monitoring NRR requires a robust data infrastructure.
 RevOps must track MRR movements by category (new, expansion, contraction, churn) and by cohort.
 Segment analysis (account size, industry, product) identifies where NRR is performing or underperforming.
 Leading indicators (product engagement, NPS, feature usage) predict future NRR trends.
-Real-time dashboards enable CS teams to prioritize their actions on at-risk accounts or accounts with high expansion potential.
+Real-time dashboards enable CS teams to prioritize their actions on at-risk accounts or those with high expansion potential.